Invoicing & Payments

 Invoice Templates and Customization

 Belvak includes a full template editor so your invoices match your brand.
-Choose from built-in presets or build your own layout from scratch.
-Templates are stored as structured data and rendered into pixel-perfect PDFs when you approve or export an invoice.
+Choose from built-in presets or create a custom template using the available layout, branding, table, totals, footer, and payment-detail controls.
+Templates are rendered into polished PDFs when you approve or export an invoice.

 Accessing the Template Editor